cjjulius/InventoryManager/README.md

 <br>
 <h2>Requirements</h2>

-Repository Server - SQL Server 2012 or better.
+Repository Server - SQL Server 2016 (2012 if removing temporal tables functionality) or better.
 PowerShell 3 or better installed.<br>
 Clients - Powershell 4 or better.<br>
-CMS Server (Optional) - SQL Server 2012 or better.
+CMS Server - SQL Server 2012 or better.
 PowerShell 3 or better installed.<br>
 Active Directory Environment<br>

 <i>Note SDIM v2.3 and earlier</i>: SDIM will be able to access 2005 - 2022 SQL Server Instances, however, it needs to be installed on 2012 or better.
 You might be able to get it to work on 2008R2, but that is not a supported setup.<br>